Mmabore-Molaba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 1- Write a script that displays a confused smiley Script 2-Display the content of the /etc/passwd file.
 Script 3- Display the content of /etc/passwd and /etc/hosts
+Script 4- Display the last 10 lines of /etc/passwd